-We keep hearing that the Bass Lake fireworks show is EPIC!!!
-People line the beaches and hundreds of boats hit the water to enjoy the show.
+We keep hearing that the Bass Lake annual 4th of July Boat Parade also has an epic fireworks show!!!
+People line the beaches and hundreds of boats hit the water to enjoy the show that starts at 7 pm.
 Talk about the perfect way to celebrate the Fourth of July!

-The Smokey Bear Run 10k and 2-mile run/walk takes place along the south shore of Bass Lake
+The Smokey Bear Run 10k and 2-mile run/walk take place along the south shore of Bass Lake

 Find out more here

-The Bass Lake Lions Club hosts an annual Wooden Boat Show!
-2020 will be the 30th year of the boat show.
+The Bass Lake Lions Club hosts an annual Bass Lake Antique Classic Boat Show!
 You can check out over 40 wooden and classic boats on display.

 Find out more here.

-Jazz on the Lake is held at The Pines Resort on selected Fridays throughout the Summer with a closing concert on the Labor Day weekend.
+Jazz on the Lake is held at The Pines Resort on select Thursdays throughout the Summer with a closing concert on Labor Day weekend.